SoniSiddharth/GHCIDR/README.md

 # GHCIDR :star2:

-This code is for the SubsetML ICML 2021 Workshop paper - "GHCIDR"
+This code is for the SubsetML ICML 2021 Workshop paper - "Geometrical Homogeneous Clustering for Image Data Reduction"

 ## Requirements